helgeolav/win-dns-api-go/README.md

 # Windows DNS API (GoLang)
 ===========

 This is a simple API based on the [Win DNS API (Node.
 JS)](https://github.com/vmadman/win-dns-api).
-It has been rewritten in GoLang mainly for learning purpose and because it seemed more appropriate for this scenario.
+This fork adds JWT authentication.

 This tool acts as an API for Windows Server DNS.
 With this it is possible to create/edit/delete DNS entries on a Windows Server.
 To run this as a service take a look at [NSSM](http://nssm.cc/)

-Compiled versions available for Windows 32 and 64 Bits on the [releases section](https://github.com/marcotuna/win-dns-api-go/releases)
+Authentication is used using JWT tokens and the [jwtauthapi](https://bitbucket.org/HelgeOlav/jwtauthrequest/src/master/jwtauthapi/) library.

-This README will be updated as the project grows.
-Any contributions are welcomed!
+The JWT validation configuration is loaded from the file "config.json" in the current directory.